mcserverhosting-net/sitev2/content/faqs/setting_up_your_server_hardware_requirements.md

 - **Robust Network Capacity**: Benefit from our high-speed internet connections, with optimal upload and download speeds to support all your players.

 By hosting with us, you won’t need to worry about scalability or performance.
 We offer a range of pre-made server plans that cater to different server sizes and requirements—find the perfect fit for you on our plans page.

-Stay tuned for our next FAQ where we guide you through choosing the best server type for your needs.